 Film Premiere at Yale University

-At a moment when discourse about Israel on college campuses is polarized, simplified, or filtered through ideology, Indivisible invites a different approach:
+At a moment when discourse about Israel on college campuses is polarized, simplified, or filtered through ideology, our film premiere of Indivisible invited a different approach:

 • Listen directly to those living and working within Israeli academia